cssnr/cache-cleaner/README.md

 To open the options, click on the icon (from above) then click `Open Options`.
 You can also access `Options` through the right-click context menu (enabled by default).

+## Usage

+Use the extension in one of the three following ways:

+- Click on the Toolbar Icon and using the Popup
+- Set Keyboard Shortcuts for Clearing Cache or Activating the Popup
+- Using the Right Click Context Menu (configurable from Options Page)

 ## Support